Clarifai/old-docs/getting-started/authentication/secure-hosting.md

 ## How Your Data is Stored

-You begin by uploading an image from a local file (a.jpeg).
+You begin by uploading an image from a local file (a jpeg for example).

-The Clarifai platform hosts the image onto S3, onto a bucket.
+The Clarifai platform hosts the image in an S3 bucket.
 The S3 URL of the file will not be presented to the world, so no one can access it.

 Image hosting URLs are backed by an image hosting server with token-based authorization.
-Only with an authorized token, the images could be fetched from the hosted URLs.
+Images can be only be fetched from the hosted URLs with an authorized token.

-Once you logout, without the proper token, the image URLs will not be able to be fetched without a proper token, even with a valid image URL.
+Once you logout, the image URLs will not be able to be fetched without a proper token, even with a valid image URL.

 ## How Your Image is Retrieved

 The image serving service will read your image from S3, via the S3 API.
 S3 web URLs are not used.

-You can fetch images via the image serving service, only with a proper authorized token issued upon a successful login.
+You can only fetch images via the image serving service with a properly authorized token issued upon a successful login.